Skip to content

 The original design positioned the Collection Cradle on top of the toilet seat.
 However, due to variations in toilet sizes and, more importantly, the risk of slippage and losing the contents, which would be devastating, the design was adapted to sit inside the toilet bowl, beneath the seat.

-I was determined to reduce this as much as possible.
-The semicircular design of the Collection Cradle leaves a gap at the back, allowing faecal matter to pass directly into the toilet.
-The rear edge is thick enough to be easily felt, helping the woman position herself so that the Miscarriage Collection Cradle can filter and collect what is needed while keeping other waste separate.
+The Miscarriage Collection Cradle was designed to reduce this as much as possible.
+Its semicircular shape leaves a gap at the back, allowing faecal matter to pass directly into the toilet.
+The rear edge is thick enough to be easily located by touch, helping the user position themselves comfortably so the cradle can filter and collect what is needed while keeping other waste separate.

 Removable Sieve

-One of the most difficult parts of using a kitchen sieve and container during my miscarriage was being forced to look at everything that came out of me when I didn’t want to.
-Searching through blood, urine, faeces, and clots for my baby was deeply traumatising, especially as I’m not medically trained and had no idea what I was looking for.
+One of the most distressing aspects of using a kitchen sieve and container during miscarriage is being forced to look closely at everything that is passed, even when the individual does not wish to.
+Searching through blood, urine, faeces, and clots in an attempt to identify the baby can be deeply traumatic, particularly for someone without medical training or understanding of what to look for.